Indoor rainy days activities for preschoolers

 Simple activities like creating mini art projects, sensory bins, family tree or indoor scavenger hunts not only help in keeping your child engaged but also allow them to enjoy learning naturally.

-Rainy Day Craft activities for Preschoolers
+Rainy Day Indoor Craft activities for Preschoolers

 1: Making a family name tree